AbdulQadir152/ecommerce-backend-design/README.md

 # 🛒 ShopEase - E-commerce Web Application

 <p>
-  A full-stack eCommerce web application built as part of the
+  A full-stack E-commerce web application built as part of the
   <strong>DevelopersHub Internship Program</strong>.
-  The project features a fully responsive design for both desktop and mobile, dynamic product listings powered by MongoDB, and a complete backend built with Node.js and Express.js.
+  The project features a fully responsive design for both desktop and mobile, dynamic product listings powered by MongoDB, secure user authentication using JWT, cart functionality for customers, and a complete backend built with Node.js and Express.js.
 </p>